Sponsored Bicycle Racing Teams

 Community Resources / Friends of the Shop

-- What would Portland be without the BTA?
+- What would Portland be without The Street Trust, formerly known as the Bicycle Transportation Alliance?
 We don’t know, and we don’t want to find out.
 As Portland’s leading bicycle advocacy group, it isn’t too much to say that the bike paths, lanes and boulevards we enjoy are the thumbprint of the BTA.

 - Portland’s largest bicycle club, The Portland Wheelmen Touring Club was founded in 1971 to promote cycling and to provide a social organization for bicyclists.
 Boasting over 800 members, the primary focus of the club is recreational riding with up to two dozen rides being offered on a weekly basis, including rides every day of the year and many evenings.
 The Wheelmen also produce a number of events including the always-memorable Pioneer Century.

 - Northwest Trail Alliance is a local, all-volunteer non-profit organization.